 - Reduce the corporation tax liability of the previous year, or

 - If unused, the credit can be refunded by the tax authorities subject to certain restrictions.

-Download our R&D leaflet to find out more.
+Download our R&D brochure to find out more.